 CCP’s position towards the US...

-Many of the CCP leaders have a mixed feeling about the relation with the US.
-They condemn the military aid given to the GMD government but are open-minded about diplomatic and economic relations with the US.
+Many of the CCP leaders had a mixed feeling about the relation with the US.
+They condemned the military aid given to the GMD government but were open-minded about diplomatic and economic relations with the US.

-During the Second World War Mao Zedong and Zhou Enlai have a regular base contact with the American ‘Dixie Mission’ in Yan'an.
-Yu (1999) cites Mao Zedong in a talk to these American military observers:
+During the Second World War Mao Zedong and Zhou Enlai had on a regular base contact with the American ‘Dixie Mission’ in Yan'an.
+Mao Zedong said in a talk to these American military observers

 “Chinese and American interests are correlated and similar.
 They fit together economically and politically.
 We can and must work together.”

-There is also a tactical reason not to offend the US too much.
-The CCP is in constant fear, the US are prepared to intervene directly in the civil war in favour of Jiang Jieshi.
-There are some incidents.
+There was also a tactical reason not to offend the US too much.
+The CCP was in constant fear, the US were prepared to intervene directly in the civil war in favour of Jiang Jieshi.
+There were some incidents.
 The first one at the consulate in Shenyang on November 14, 1948, and the second at April 25, 1949, at the embassy in Nanjing.
+There were also moments of rapprochement.
+In May 1949, there were some meetings between US ambassador Stuart and Huang Hua a CCP diplomat.
+Stuart wanted to set up a meeting with Zhou Enlai like in 1945.
+Zhou Enlai was not willing and the talks were without results.

 Minzhu Dangpai’s position towards the US...

-In addition, the members of the Minzhu Dangpai and many intellectuals have mixed feelings about the US.
-They also condemn the role of the US in the civil war, but a lot of them consider the US as an example for the development of China and have strong positive feelings for the US.
-Mao Zedong (1950) warns Liu Shaoqi:
+In addition, the members of the Minzhu Dangpai and many intellectuals had mixed feelings about the US.
+They also condemned the role of the US in the civil war, but a lot of them considered the US as an example for the development of China and hadstrong positive feelings for the US. january 1950, Mao Zedong warned Liu Shaoqi:

 "The fact that the United States is pulling out all fits] official personnel from China is extremely